REGENCY GIRLS at The Old Globe

 With the help of Jane, Petnuia (Ryann Redmond), a family friend and married mother of many children, and Lady’s maid Dabney (Krystina Alabado), Elinor departs for London to find Madame Restell, a midwife who can help in this type of situation.
 To the distress of Scutter (Sav Souza), the house footman, they concoct a plan to leave the house with Elinor and Petunia dressed as men, and depart on a road trip to London post haste.

-Things go sideways quickly as the foursome are robbed by the highway man Galloping Dick who is a romance novel mix of Robin Hood, Dick Turpin, and the Dread Pirate Roberts.
+Things go sideways quickly when the foursome is robbed by the highwayman Galloping Dick, who is a romance novel mix of Robin Hood, Dick Turpin, and the Dread Pirate Roberts.
 Meanwhile, Lady Catherine has discovered they have fled and is hot on their heels.

 (clockwise from top left) Krystina Alabado as Dabney, Kate Rockwell as Jane, Ryann Redmond as Petunia, and Isabelle McCalla as Elinor in Regency Girls, 2025.
 Photo by Jim Cox.

-This female foursome is ferociously funny together, and even with the characters' varied social levels, they are a believable friend group.
-All four are Broadway powerhouse singers gifted at the camaraderie and the comedy required of this show.
+This female foursome is ferociously funny together, and despite the characters' varied social levels, they form a believable friend group.
+All four are Broadway powerhouse singers, gifted at the camaraderie and comedy required for this show.

 McCalla’s Elinor is intelligent, self-assured, and appealing.
-She yearns to use her intelligence for something other than being a mother and planning dinner parties.
-Her scene with Redmond when disguised as a man in a pub is not just hilarious, but highlights how liberating it is to be heard.
+She yearns to utilize her intelligence for something beyond being a mother and planning dinner parties.
+Her scene with Redmond, when disguised as a man in a pub, is not only hilarious but also highlights the liberating feeling of being heard.

 Redmond’s Petunia is a happily married woman who, after having had many kids, is frustrated at a lack of birth control.
 Not only is her Petunia funny and charming, but she is delightfully and unrepentantly self-confident—she knows she's hot, and so does everyone she encounters.